Grande Prêmio do Cinema Brasileiro

-The Brazilian Academy Film Awards (in Portuguese: Grande Prêmio do Cinema Brasileiro - literally in English: Brazilian Cinema Grand Prix), more popularly known as the Grande Otelo, is a Brazilian film award given annually by the Brazilian Academy of Cinema.
-It was established in 2000 as the Grande Prêmio Cinema Brasil (Brazilian Cinema Grand Prix) by the Ministry of Culture of Brazil that presented it in 2000 and 2001.
+The Grande Prêmio do Cinema Brasileiro (Grand Prize of Brazilian Cinema), more popularly known as the Grande Otelo, is a Brazilian film award given annually by the Brazilian Academy of Cinema.
+It was established in 2000 as the Grande Prêmio Cinema Brasil by the Ministry of Culture of Brazil that presented it in 2000 and 2001.
 In 2002, the newly established Academia Brasileira de Cinema took on the role of delivering the award which was then renamed to Grande Prêmio do Cinema Brasileiro.

 The award was sponsored by BR Distribuidora, with the 2002 edition having a "BR" in its name; in 2003, however, there was no sponsor.
 In 2004, it gained "TAM" in its name since TAM Airlines (now LATAM Airlines Brasil) became the award sponsor.
 From 2008 to 2009 its sponsorship was provided by Vivo.
 From 2010 onward it has no company sponsoring it.
-In December 2023, it was officially renamed to Prêmio Grande Otelo from its 23rd edition and beyond, in a tribute to Grande Otelo.
+In December 2023, the award was officially renamed to the Prêmio Grande Otelo from its 23rd edition and beyond, in a tribute to Grande Otelo.